CNES/big-data-processing-course/src/03_Spark_Introduction.md

 ## Quizz

-What's the main difference between Spark and Hadoop Map Reduce?
+What are the main differences between Spark and Hadoop Map Reduce?

 - Answer A: Spark uses another algorithm at the heart of its computing model
 - Answer B: Spark can work on memory and is much faster